Function Call

 @num_of_listed_chars

-String: String listing characters to search for
+String: String listing the target characters

 @asc